-CTV also has a transparency challenge.
-Many advertisers, especially those who buy inventory programmatically, don't know where their ads are appearing.

-However, in 2018, the IAB released specifications on how to achieve device, app, and content-level transparency within CTV and other digital environments via standard macros, or data fields.
+Many advertisers, especially those who buy inventory programmatically, don't always know where their ads are appearing.
+In 2018, the IAB released specifications on how to achieve device, app, and content-level transparency within CTV and other digital environments via standard macros, or data fields.
+Buyers can now also make use of the IAB Tech Lab's ads.txt standards for transparency, which can be applied to CTV apps.
+Additionally, IAB Tech Lab's Transparency Centre currently aggregates app store data from Roku and Amazon and will be adding more in the near future.

-To unlock full transparency, publishers need to build support for these macros, which are implemented in VAST (the backbone for nearly all digital ad serving).
-Many even exclude app-level identifiers like Bundle ID in ad calls.
+To unlock full transparency, however, publishers need to build support for macros.
 When supported by sellers, macros can be used by buyers and verification partners to know and control exactly where ads are serving.
 While this is an important first step, the specifications have yet to be widely adopted.

 This issue is concerning for buyers - especially as they contemplate shifting more budgets from linear TV to CTV.
-According to a recent Advertiser Perceptions's survey, 50% of the advertisers said they felt it was possible to replace linear TV reach with OTT/CTV and digital video ads.
-However to do this, the support of these macros is essential.
-To make this a reality publishers need further education about the importance of implementing these macros and buyers must demand greater transparency in CTV.
+According to a recent Advertiser Perceptions's survey, 66% of advertisers are shifting budgets from digital, social and linear TV to fund CTV/OTT spend increases, while 30% say that funding will come from an overall increase in ad budgets.
+However, to do this, the support of these macros is essential.
+To make this a reality, publishers need further education about the importance of implementing these macros and buyers must demand greater transparency in CTV.